interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 to use HTTP requests for authentication.

 - **BTP Packets** are the protocol data units described in this document.
-They are formally defined in the [BTP ASN.1 spec].
+They are formally defined in the [BTP ASN.1 spec](https://github.com/interledger/rfcs/blob/master/asn1/BilateralTransferProtocol.asn).

 - **Peers** are the parties on a BTP connection.
 Your peer is the party on the other side of the BTP connection.